apache/plc4x/plc4j/integrations/apache-nifi/README.md

 - *Encoder Pool Size:* 32

 The output flowfile will contain the PLC read values.
-This information is included in the flowfile content, following the Record Oriented presentation using an **schema** and the configuration specified in the Record Writer (format, schema inclusion, etc).
+This information is included in the flowfile content, following the Record Oriented presentation using a **schema** and the configuration specified in the Record Writer (format, schema inclusion, etc).
 In the schema, one field will be included for each of the variables defined in the Processor's  *PLC resource address String:* property, taking into account the specified datatype.
 Also, a *ts* (timestamp) field is additionally included containing the read date.
 An example of the content of a flowfile for the previously defined properties:

 ```
 [ {